rozachatz/CashFlowz/README.md

 Gets all accounts within the system.

 #### MoneyTransferService
-The microservice that performs the money transfer operation.
+Performs the money transfer operation.

 #### RequestService
-The microservice that gets, submits and resolves all requests.
+Gets, submits and resolves all transaction requests using cache mechanisms.

 #### CurrencyExchangeService
-Performs currency exchange from the source account's currency to the target account's currency by retrieving the latest exchange rates from "https://freecurrencyapi.com/"! 💱
+Performs currency exchange from the source currency to the target currency by retrieving the latest exchange rates from "https://freecurrencyapi.com/"! 💱

 ### Entities
 - Transaction
 - Account
-- Request
+- TransactionRequest

 ### Repositories
 JPA repositories.